Najaf-Mirrani/Najaf-Mirrani/README.md

 - 👀 I’m interested in full stack development of real world problem solving applications
 - 🌱 I’m currently learning Advanced Typescript, Node Backend and NextJs
 - 💞️ I’m looking forward to work with Ambitious team with aim to explore and explode to build something new
-- 📫 How to reach me just mail to najafmirrani001@gmail.com.
+- 📫 How to reach me? just mail to najafalimirrani@gmail.com.
 My linkedIn https://www.linkedin.com/in/najaf-ali-mirrani/

 <!---
 Najaf-Mirrani/Najaf-Mirrani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.